MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/pct-machines-with-subpar-stream-initialization-success-rate.md

 ### Final calculation

-*Percent of machines with supbar initialization rates = Machines with subpar initialization / Total machines*
+*Percent of machines with subpar initialization rates = Machines with subpar initialization / Total machines*